Know the Pros And Cons When Buying A House With Poly B™ Piping

 Many plumbers installed copper stubs which passed through walls thereby hiding the polybutylene pipes in the walls.
 Some even used polybutylene as the main water line, disguising it as copper at the street or house ending.
 This makes it even more difficult for an inexperienced person to identify this kind of plumbing, solidifying the case to hire a professional.

-Factors To Consider When Buying A House With Polybutylene Pipes
+Factors To Consider When Buying a House with Poly B™ Piping

 Possible Damage and Consequent Cost

 It is common knowledge that polybutylene pipes have weak fittings.
 Some real estate inspectors and even plumbers have said that it is almost certain that the pipes will fail.
-As a potential buyer of a house with polybutylene pipes, one may want to consider the possibility of the pipes failing and the consequent cost and damage of such failure.
+As a potential, one may want to consider the possibility of the pipes failing and the consequent cost and damage of such failure.
 For instance, if there is a leakage, the house may have to be re-piped.
 If the leakage causes damage to any household property, this would have to be replaced as well.
 The cost of repairs would amount to spending tens of thousands of dollars.

-Currently, insurance companies are refusing to insure houses with polybutylene pipes.
+Currently, insurance companies are refusing to insure buying a house with poly b piping.
 The reason for this is simple.
 Polybutylene is outdated!
 Many homes have replaced their polybutylene piping with PEX piping.
 Homes still having polybutylene pipes are at risk of property damage.
 These polybutylene pipes can “reduce a home’s value or prolong its time on the market.”
 According to the International Association of Certified Home Inspectors.
-Many insurance companies being fully aware of these facts refuse to insure homes with polybutylene pipes.
+Many insurance companies being fully aware of these facts refuse to insure buying a house with poly b piping.

 Polybutylene has been the subject of lots of litigation